 Smoking is allowed on the ship in the following areas only: *

-- Port Side of Ship in Outdoor Areas on Deck 11 (except in the H2O Zone kids’ water park) – When facing the pool deck stage, this area is on the right.
+- Port Side of Ship in Outdoor Areas on Deck 11 (except in the Splashaway Bay kids’ water park) – When facing the pool deck stage, this area is to your right

-- Outdoor Areas on Deck 12 (except in the H2O Zone kids’ water park)
+- Outdoor Areas on Deck 12 (except in the area above the Splashaway Bay kids’ water park)

-- Dog & Badger English Pub on Deck 5
+- Ale & Anchor Pub on Deck 5

 * To assist in locating areas where smoking is permitted, guests will find visible signage posted within all smoking areas and ashtrays are provided for use.
 Guests may also inquire at Guest Services for the location of designated smoking areas.